Tenn medical board takes virus misinformation policy offline

 In September, the board adopted the policy, which says “physicians who generate and spread COVID-19 vaccine misinformation are risking disciplinary action by state medical boards.”
 It added that spreading inaccurate COVID-19 vaccine information contradicts ethical and professional responsibilities and “threatens to further erode public trust in the medical profession and puts all patients at risk.”

-The statement, which originates from the board of directors of the Federation of State Medical Boards, prompted a backlash from Republican Rep. John Ragan.
+The statement, originating from the board of the Federation of State Medical Boards, prompted a backlash from Republican Rep. John Ragan.

 Ragan has argued that the change should have to go before the rulemaking oversight committee that he co-chairs.
 In late October, Republican lawmakers passed sprawling new coronavirus limitations, including one change that says any disciplinary process by a health board related to dispensing or prescribing medication for COVID-19 must go through the rulemaking process involving lawmakers.

 Ragan sent the board letters telling the panel to remove the misinformation statement or testify before his committee.
 In a message obtained by The Tennessean, an attorney working with the board told its members that Ragan had “no qualms” about dissolving the board and reconstituting it with new members.

-Ragan told The Tennessean that a majority of lawmakers still would need to vote on a recommendation by his committee, so he couldn’t do that by himself.
+Ragan told The Tennessean he discussed the possibility of such a move with health department officials.
+But he said a majority of lawmakers still would need to vote on a recommendation by his committee, so he couldn’t do that by himself.
 However, he told the newspaper that removing the misinformation policy from the website had the same effect as rescinding it.

-At Tuesday’s meeting, Board of Medical Examiners attorney Francine Baca-Chavez declared there was “nothing wrong or erroneous” with the board adopting its misinformation policy, but said that “the legal landscape has changed” since then.
+At Tuesday’s meeting, Board of Medical Examiners attorney Francine Baca-Chavez declared there was “nothing wrong or erroneous” with the board adopting its misinformation policy, but said “the legal landscape has changed.”

 Board president Dr. Melanie Blake said there are “still a number of questions” about the new state law.
 But, regarding the misinformation policy, she said the board’s “mission remains unchanged.”
 Other board members echoed the idea.